 That passcode will provide a strong barrier against someone accessing your phone’s bank details.
-But you should also be sure only to access your bank account using the bank’s app, and not the mobile website.
+But you should also be sure only to access your bank account using the bank’s app, not the website.
 Don’t autocomplete passwords or store unencrypted passwords on a file that can be easily found and read.
-And as soon as you discover that your phone is lost, make sure that you log on to your bank account from a different device and change the password.
+And as soon as you lose your phone, log on to your bank account and change the password.

 Before the days of online banking, customers had few choices about where they banked.
-There might be just two or three different banks in their town, and they chose the one where they opened an account to deposit their allowance when they were kids. eBanking hasn’t just opened up the choice of banks for customers no longer limited by geography.
+There might be just two or three different banks in their town.They chose the one where they opened an account to deposit their allowance when they were kids. eBanking hasn’t just opened up the choice of banks for customers no longer limited by geography.
 It’s opened the choice to any bank anywhere.
-If a bank in Sweden is offering higher interest rates in its savings account, and it’s willing to accept foreign funds, you can skip your local bank and stash you cash across the sea.
-You’ll still have to pay your taxes but you’ll be able to benefit from higher interest rates in economies around the world.
+Let’s say a bank in Sweden is offering higher interest rates and is willing to accept foreign funds.
+That means you can skip your local bank and stash your cash across the sea.
+However, you’ll still have to pay your taxes.

-Having a wide choice of ebanks in which to store your funds is a benefit of the rise of ebanking.
+Having a wide choice of ebanks in which to store your funds is a benefit of the rising ebank.
 But with that benefit comes responsibility.
 When customers are considering a bank with which they’re not familiar, they have to do the research.
-They need to know which laws govern the bank and what sort of customer protections they can enjoy.
-Collapses are rare but you should know what would happen to your money if the bank disappears.
+They need to know which laws govern the bank and what sort. of customer protections they can enjoy.
+Collapses are rare, but you should know what would happen to your money if the bank disappears.

-Every time you move money from one place to another, whether you’re taking out your wallet or purse at a café or moving thousands of dollars on your home computer, you’re always taking a financial risk.
-The rise of online banking has increased that risk by offering additional entry points to bank accounts and by moving the responsibility of guarding those entry points to customers.
+Every time you move money from one place to another, you’re always taking a financial risk.
+The rise of online banking has increased by offering additional entry points to bank accounts and by moving the responsibility of guarding those entry points to customers.

 While banks have always needed to rely on security guards and cameras to protect the money they hold, it’s now also up to customers to safeguard passwords and restrict access to their accounts.
 That’s a serious responsibility, but it’s not an onerous one.
 Some simple precautions are all it takes to keep an online bank account safe.

 Ebanking has come a long way since the early days of dedicated terminals and limited subscription services.
 From devices that took up desk space to programs that take up pixels in a folder on a mobile phone, it’s now become easier than ever for everyone to access and control their finances.
-But the development never stops.
+However, the development never stops.
 Ebanking continues to develop and grow, finding new ways to serve customers and make online financial management easier than ever.
-In this chapter we’re going to explore some of the most important developments you can expect to see in the future of online banking.
+Today, we’ll explore some important developments you can expect to see in the future of online banking.

 The biggest battle will always be over security.
 As ebanks add new safeguards, fraudsters will continue to look for ways around them.
-They’ll release new viruses that exploit weaknesses in firewalls, push through back doors and hack servers designed to protect data.
-The announcement in September 2016 that Yahoo had been the victim of the biggest hack ever revealed that the personal information of 500 million email accounts were in the hands of international criminals.
-Some of those passwords would also have been used on banking websites and not all of those account holders would have responded by rushing to their online bank accounts and changing them.
+They’ll release new viruses that exploit weaknesses in the firewalls, push through back doors and hack services designated to protect data.
+In September 2016 Yahoo had been the victim of the biggest hack ever revealed.
+The personal information of 500 million email accounts were in the hands of international criminals.
+Some of those passwords would also have been used on banking websites.
+Also, not all of those account holders would have responded by rushing to their online bank accounts and changing them.

-With each new announcement of personal information compromised by a hack, the risk rises and ebanks and their security firms respond by putting up a new layer of security – and new ways to implement that security.
+With each new announcement of personal information comprised by a hack, the risk rises. and ebanks and their security firms respond by putting up a new layer of security – and new ways to implement that security.

-When the user logs in, they enter their username and lockscreen pattern then have to identify two of their selected images from a page of decoy images, entering a code associated with the pictures.
-The researchers found that the images were easy to remember but the random shuffling, limited tries and change of image codes meant that of 690 attempts to hack, only eight were successful.
+When the user lo. s in, they enter their username and lock screen pattern then have to identify two of their selected images from a page of decoy images, entering a code associated with the pictures.
+The researchers found that the images were easy to remember but the random shuffling, limited tries. and changing of image codes meant that of 690 attempts to hack, only eight were successful.

-If the Internet has changed the way we live, the rise of mobile devices has changed the Internet.
-Institutions that saw the change coming and got ahead of it, like Facebook which now receives more than half its traffic on smartphones and tablets, survived and thrived.
-Companies, like Microsoft, that were slow to adapt soon found themselves struggling and losing dominance.
+If the internet has changed the way we live, the rise of mobile devices has changed the internet.
+Some institutions saw the change coming and got ahead of it.
+For example, Facebook which now receives more than half its traffic on smartphones. and tablets, survived and thrived.
+Companies like Microsoft, that were slow to adapt soon found themselves struggling and losing dominance.

-The result is a banking app that doesn’t just provide access to funds; it also provides for the kind of daily budget management that’s so essential… and with which so many people struggle.
+The result is a baking app that doesn’t just provide access to funds; it also provides for the kind of daily budget management that’s so essential… and with which so many people struggle.

 The ebanking services currently provided by apps may also integrate with other commonly used apps.
 Users of WeChat, China’s main social networking application, have long been able to do much more than share cat videos and photograph their food.
-They can also pay bills, send money to friends, buy tickets, take out loans and even make investments.
+They can also pay bills, send money to friends, buy tickets, take out loans, and even make investments.
 For China, the integration of social media with ebanking is complete.
 Mark Zuckerberg has certainly noticed.
-He’s already introduced peer to peer payments, a service which is still more likely to rival Venmo and Snapchat’s payment service than any ebanking app.
-Whether that initial foray into ebanking spreads into a more integrated banking service will depend on whether the banks want to pull people away from their own apps, and whether users trust sites like Facebook with their financial information.
+He’s already introduced P2P payments, a service which will rival Venmo and Snapchat’s payment service than an ebanking app.
+Wether that initial foray into ebanking spreads into a more integrated banking service will depend on whether the banks want to pull people away from their own apps, and whether users trust sites like Facebook with their financial information.

 Not all of those features are likely to find their way into banking apps, and not all of them will be noticed by users.
 It’s always much easier for startups to rush out new app features than it is for apps created by banking institutions that have multiple departments to please and need multiple executives to sign off.
 But it is likely that we’ll see improvements to design and greater personalization, whether that comes through integration with social media platforms or the smarter use of the data banks already possess about their customers.

 It’s a feature that really should have been led by the banks.
-They’ve been in the business of transferring funds for far longer than upstarts like Venmo and Due, but they were slow off the mark.
-Other platforms with large user lists were able to use those demographics to set up processes to move money between contacts.
+They’ve been in the business of transferring funds for far longer than upstarts like Venmo and Due.
+However, they were slow off the mark.
+Other platforms with user lists were able to use those demographics to set up processes to move money between contacts.

 Some ebanks have now caught up.
-Bank of America’s website, for example, lets customers send money to their contacts using nothing more than email address, a big step-up from the long list of IBAN, routing and bank account numbers usually required to transfer funds.
-But on the bank’s website, that facility is buried under a menu instead of being placed front and center as it is on digital payment platforms.
+Bank of American’s website, for example, lets customers send money to their contacts using nothing more than an email address.
+This is a. big step up from the IBAN, routing and bank account numbers usually required to transfer funds.
+On the bank’s website, that facility is buried instead of being placed front and center like on digital payment platforms.

 Ebanking may well be the most important development to hit banks since the check book and the credit card.
 A financial saving for banks and a huge convenience for customers, the ability to manage finances at any time and in any place, without waiting in line or losing hours in a branch has been a huge benefit for both sides.

 We can also expect that however much security improves and customers become better at safeguarding their accounts, there will always be risks.
-As long as passwords have to be remembered and hackers canbreak their way into servers and email accounts, robbing an ebank will be no harder than holding up a bank branch.
+As along. as passwords have to be remembered and hackers canbreak their way into servers and email accounts, robbing and ebank will be no harder than holding up a bank branch.
 Mobile ebanking may even make it a great deal easier.

-In this report we looked at where ebanking has come from, what it offers, the risks it contains and the directions it might take in the future.
-However ebanking does develop, expect to see more banks making it an integral part of their customer service… and more customers seeing it as the best way to get the banking services they want.
+In this report we looked at where ebanking has come from, what if offers, the risks it contains and the directions it might take in the future.
+However, as ebanking does develop expect to see more banks making it an integral part of their customer service… and more customers seeing it as the best way to get the banking services they want.